mdlister/Another-Techie-Blog/_posts/2025-09-17-Terraform-Mini-Series-Part-1.md

 ## What you’ll build today

-- A new Azure DevOps repo (`codebase/`) and a working pipeline that authenticates to Azure using **Workload Identity Federation (OIDC)** - no client secrets to rotate.
+- A new Azure DevOps repo (codebase) and a working pipeline that authenticates to Azure using **Workload Identity Federation (OIDC)** - no client secrets to rotate.
 - Terraform remote state in Azure Storage with locking, authenticated via **Azure AD/OIDC**.
 - A minimal infrastructure composition in **UK South**:
   - Resource Group